Sho670/Sho670/README.md

 ## 🚀 Projects

-### 🔹 Project One: Student Enrollment System: A Database Management System based Project
+### 🔹 Project One: Amazon Prime Content Analysis: A MongoDB driven data analysis project
-A database-driven application designed to handle the process of student, course enrollment and course management registration.
-Using tools such as PHP, HTML5, CSS and JavaScript, the project was being successfully complemented using a web based UI and ER Diagrams.
+A expanded data analysis project for Amazon Prime Dataset from the year 1920-2021

+Experienced with dataset of containing over 1,00,000 + records of large-data which include, different kinds of Movies and TV Shows.

 ### 🔹 Project Two: Solar Usuage Project: A Web-based Application
 A combination of tools such as HTML, CSS and JS.
 Along with for storing purpose, used SupaBase for data storage.